Nithya Ram: Early life and career

 Nithya started her career as an actress with a Kannada television show opera Benkiyalli Aralida Hoovu, which aired on Zee Kannada, that co-starred her sister as well.
 She went on to appear in other Kannada shows such as Karpoorada Gombe, Rajkumari and Eradu Kanasu.
-Following this, she worked in one Telugu movie, i. e., Muddhu Bidda.
+Following this, she worked in one Telugu soap opera, i. e., Muddhu Bidda.
 After that, she had been signed for a film opposite Diganth, which however failed to take off.
 In 2014, she was signed to play a lead role in Muddu Manase opposite Aru Gowda.
-Around the time, she signed to her second movie opera in Telugu, Amma Naa Kodala.
+Around the time, she signed to her second soap opera in Telugu, Amma Naa Kodala.
 Later, She also played the lead role in the Tamil superhit television serial Nandini.